 Real-time sound mangling is the name of the game.
 Timetosser automatically detects the tempo of the incoming audio, samples it and chops it to length ready for re‑triggering.
 Create new rhythms on the fly by actively playing the instrument, or let Timetosser serve you loops and slices of your live audio.
 By combining Timetosser with a classic DJ set-up, much value can be added to any stage act.
 Furthermore, Timetosser can be hooked up to any device, giving you much artistic freedom.
 From drum machines to modular synthesizers, from a single track on your mixer (e.g. guitar, vocals, drums .. ) to the master output.
 By adding Timetosser, you instantly gain a unique live effect by adding variety to your tracks and loops.

 Standalone - Use the tap-tempo key to tap in sync with the music.
 From this, Timetosser learns the length of 1/4, 1/8 and 1/16 notes, as well as their triplets.

 MIDI IN - Another option is to sync to midi-clock.
 By connecting the supplied mini-jack to DIN-5 adapter cable to the sync input, Timetosser is able to synchronise to an incoming midi-clock signal.

 Analog Gate - The sync input also supports analog gate voltages.
 To use analog gate sync, just connect a standard mono mini-jack cable to the sync input directly.

-By pressing any of the keys of the upper row, the player basically selects a delay that is a multiple of the selected note length.
-By playing patterns using the upper keys , we can keep changing the delay time in a way that we can repeat a note, or change the order of the music entirely.
+By pressing any of the keys of the upper row, you basically select a delay that is a multiple of the selected note length.
+By playing patterns using the upper keys, we can keep changing the delay time (in real-time!) in a way that we can repeat a note, or change the order of the music entirely.